1. Total numbers

 8. Adolescent mortality rates

 Child mortality rates are the numbers of children under the age of 5 or 1 who die from preventable causes.
+“There is not a single country in the world where infant or child mortality today is not lower than it was in 1950,” writes Angus Deaton.
+Between 1990 and 2010, the percentage of children who died before their fifth birthday dropped by almost half.
 In 1960, 25% of kids died before the age of 5.
 Now we’re down below 6% of kids dying before the age of 5.
 In 2012, child mortality in the world is down to the US-level of 1945, namely 48 deaths per 1000 born.

 In real numbers: in 1970, 17 million children under the age of 5 died from preventable diseases.
 In 1990, around 12 million; in 2000, around 10 million; in 2011, this number dropped to 7 million.
 In 2012, approximately 6.6 million children worldwide – 18,000 children per day – died before reaching their fifth birthday.
 This is roughly half the number of under-fives who died in 1990.
 However, we’re still at more than 10 children dying every minute.
 Almost half of under-5 deaths in developing countries are babies younger than 1 month.